hasunnilupul/flutter_ninja_trips/README.md

-# flutter_ninja_trips
+# ninja_trips

-Simple Flutter App with animations
+A new Ninja Flutter project.